These simple pumpkin muffins are perfect this time of year. Cake-like with a nice crumb topping that is like a taste of fall!

 Simple Pumpkin Muffin Recipe

-Mix sugar, melted butter, pumpkin, water and eggs until blended.
+- Mix sugar, melted butter, pumpkin, water and eggs until blended in a large bowl.

 Pumpkin Muffin Crumb Topping:

 Bake at 350 degrees for 28-30 minutes.
 Makes a dozen full size muffins.

 You can use fresh pumpkin too if you steam it and blend it.
 I love the way it comes out with the canned pumpkin.

 - Pre-measure the dry ingredients the night before and store in a covered bowl.
 I like to do this with muffin and bread recipes for easy preparation in the morning.
 Any sealed container will help with this, but I especially like these.

 - You can make mini muffins by filling a mini-muffin tin and baking them about ⅓ of the time.
 This pretty much applies to most muffin recipes and makes a great time-saver.

 If you are not yet subscribing to my CELEBRATE THE SEASON newsletter, you can subscribe here.
 I share a few things that I don’t share here and I email you only once a week.
 I know how valuable your time is and respect that tremendously!

 If you try this recipe or any other recipe on Organized Island, please don’t forget to rate the recipe and let me know where you found it in the comments below, I love hearing from you!
 To see what I am up to, check out my stories on Instagram and let me know you are following.
 It would bring me much joy!